Skip to main contentSkip to footer

 Share this:

-If a luxury getaway is just around the corner, let it be known that we are insanely jealous.
-Bikini season is within touching distance, and for many that means re-entering the realm of hair removal.
+Bikini season is within touching distance, and for many that means looking forward to a hard-earned getaway and re-entering the realm of hair removal.

 What is laser hair removal?

-"Laser hair removal cannot be guaranteed to work the same way on everyone, but as a general rule it works best on lighter skin with dark hair," Nicola explains.
-"However certain lasers can treat darker skin types and due to recent advancements in laser hair removal it is looking promising to achieve results on light hair."
+The treatment cannot be guaranteed to work the same way on everyone, but as a general rule it works "best on lighter skin with dark hair", according to Nicola.
+In the past, laser was not recommended for those with darker skin tones as the risk of burning was greater.
+However, the technology has evolved so that now certain lasers can absolutely be used to treat those with darker skin, and it's even looking "promising to achieve results on light hair".

 What do you need to know before getting it done?

-"Laser hair removal is not 100 per cent permanent like most people might expect as hair growth can be stimulated by hormonal changes, medication and other such external factors.
-It is always possible for new hair follicles to be stimulated, resulting in new hair growth."
+Sadly, the treatment is no miracle remedy, and it is not actually 100% permanent, like most might expect.
+"As hair growth can be stimulated by hormonal changes, medication and other such external factors, it is always possible for new hair follicles to be stimulated, resulting in new hair growth," Nicola explains.
+For the best results, you need to have regular laser sessions.

-"Be free from fake tan and avoid being in the sun up to 72 hours before a treatment (and having a tan up to four weeks prior) to avoid too much heat in the area as the treatment would not be possible if there was any sunburn present.
-And if there are any changes to your initial consultation then you need to inform your therapist, things like changes in medication."
+"Be free from fake tan and avoid being in the sun up to 72 hours before a treatment (and having a tan up to four weeks prior) to avoid too much heat in the area - the treatment will not be possible if there is any sunburn present."

 How long will it take before you see results?